jtchan129/RTM/README.md

 | ------------ | -------------- |
 | Where the new godfather will be put | Empty |
 | Empty | Empty |

+### Usage
+New moderators need to set up google drive API and Gmail API as well as replace the 5 links and 2 paths with the correct ones for their own game.
+Make sure there is a google form for players to submit their actions with the same questions as headers in the actions spreadsheet.
+Limit to 1 response needs to be off.
+- Run start_game to begin the game and assign roles
+- Run run_night to process each night
+- Run run_voting after votes are in each day
+- Run new_godfather right before voting if there is no godfather (make sure the mafia knows they need to fill out the corresponding sheet)
+- Run reveal_mayor whenever someone messages you they want to reveal as a mayor